tjfinney/ANTTV.code/README.md

 Please be aware that reducing the minimum number also reduces the reliability of the analysis results.

+The number of variation sites at which the state of each witness in a data matrix is known can be obtained as follows:

+    rowSums(!is.na(read_data_frame("https://zenodo.org/record/6466262/files/Mark.UBS4.csv")))

 ## Saving results

 Analysis results from `do_CMDS()`, `do_DC()`, `do_NJ()`, or `do_PAM()`